paritytech/polkadot/roadmap/implementers-guide/src/node/collators/collator-protocol.md

 At any step in the above diagram, the sentry node will be doing validation of the network statements sent by the collator and can report or disconnect the collator.

+When peers connect to us, they can `Declare` that they represent a collator with given public key.
+Once they've declared that, they can begin to send advertisements of collations.
+The peers should not send us any advertisements for collations that are on a relay-parent outside of our view.

 The protocol tracks advertisements received and the source of the advertisement.
 The advertisement source is either `Direct(PeerId)` or `Sentry(PeerId)`.
 We accept one advertisement per collator per source per relay-parent.

+If we're a sentry node, we relay advertisements to our guarded validator, but only those which reference a relay-parent in both our and our validator's view.
+This means that when we get a view update from our validator, we may need to forward it advertisements.

+If we're a validator, we will receive advertisements from all of our sentries.
+Although it's not expected, we may also receive advertisements directly from connected peers.
+This may occur when we are connected to a collator as a reserved peer.

+As a validator, we will handle requests from other subsystems to fetch a collation on a specific `ParaId` and relay-parent.
+These requests are made with the [`CollatorProtocolMessage`][CPM]`::FetchCollation`.
+To do so, we need to first check if we have already gathered a collation on that `ParaId` and relay-parent.
+If not, we need to select one of the advertisements and issue a request for it.
+If we've already issued a request, we shouldn't issue another one until the first has returned.

+The type of request we issue depends on the source of the advertisement.
+The advertisement may have a `Direct` source, in which case we issue a `WireMessage::RequestCollation`, or it may have a `Sentry` source, in which case we issue a `WireMessage::ToOurSentry::RequestCollation`.
+If the request times out, we need to note the collator as being unreliable and reduce its priority relative to other collators.
+And then make another request - until we get a response.

+If we receive a `ToOurSentry::RequestCollation` as a sentry, we need to act as a proxy and issue a request to the peer who made the particular advertisement being referenced.
+If it times out or the peer disconnects or sends invalid data, we need to respond to our validator with `ToOurValidator::RequestedCollation(..., None)`.
+If the request comes from a peer who is not our validator, we need to report and disconnect the peer, as this is a clear breach of protocol.

+As a validator, once the collation has been fetched some other subsystem will inspect and do deeper validation of the collation.
+The subsystem will report to this subsystem with a [`CollatorProtocolMessage`][CPM]`::ReportCollator` or `NoteGoodCollation` message.
+In that case, if we are connected directly to the collator, we apply a cost to the `PeerId` associated with the collator.
+Otherwise, if we're connected to the collator via a sentry node, we issue a `ToOurSentryMesage` of the corresponding type.
+As the recipient of such a message on a sentry node, we carry out the requisite action.
+When handling a report that a collator is bad, we'd want to cancel all requests to that collator.

+### Validator and Sentry nodes: Practicalities

+> Note: everything below this point is tentative and subject to change.

 We use the `NetworkBridgeUpdate::OurViewChange` to track which heads we consider in our active leaves set and have communicated to peers.
 We ensure we keep records for all active leaves, mutating based on incoming `ActiveLeavesUpdate`s.
 The records have this form: